Transport in England

 Transport in England includes road, rail, air, and water networks.
+A wide road network totals 29145 mi of main roads, 2173 mi of motorways and 213750 mi of paved roads.

-A radial road network totals 29145 mi of main roads, 2173 mi of motorways and 213750 mi of paved roads.
 The National Rail network of 10,072 route miles (16,116 km) in Great Britain carries over 18,000 passenger and 1,000 freight trains daily.
 Urban rail networks and bus networks connecting cities and towns are widespread.

 There are many regional and international airports, with Heathrow Airport in London one of the top ten busiest airports in the world, and the busiest in Europe.
 Transport by canal and navigable river, once important, is minimal.
 Shipping provides the primary means of transport for import and export of goods.

 The Department for Transport is the government department responsible for the transport network in England.
 The Secretary of State for Transport is the member of the cabinet responsible to Parliament for transport.